apache/lucene-solr/solr/README.txt

   for more information).

 docs/index.html
-  The Apache Solr Javadoc API documentation and Tutorial
+  A link to the online version of Apache Solr Javadoc API documentation and Tutorial

 Instructions for Building Apache Solr from Source